-I get asked frequently what the best SEO tools for small business owners are.
+I get asked frequently, what are the best SEO tools for small business owners?

 However, there are a few SEO tools for small business owners that I consider to be essential to all SMB owner’s SEO success.

-So, today I wanted to share the top 5 best SEO tools for small business owners to plan for, implement, manage and measure their SEO efforts to ensure a positive ROI.
+So, today I wanted to share the top 10 best SEO tools for small business owners to plan for, implement, manage and measure their SEO efforts to ensure a positive ROI.

 I’m going to organize these in the order that you should use them in and provide a bit of guidance for each to help some of you get started with your SMB SEO efforts.